 meet their research and pedagogical needs and to increase awareness

-reviews and selects research materials to support faculty and
+selects research materials to support faculty and student research

-student research for Kogod and actively engages with vendors.
+for Kogod and actively engages with vendors.
+This position provides

-instruction sessions and participates in the baseline information
+participates in the baseline information literacy instruction for

-literacy instruction for all students.
-The Business Librarian
+all students.
+The Business Librarian creates appropriate online

-creates appropriate online tools to support Kogod students and
+tools to support Kogod students and faculty and supports

-units that require expertise in business librarianship.
-This
+expertise in business librarianship.
+This position serves on

-position serves on library cross-functional teams and participates
+library cross-functional teams and participates in decisions that

-in decisions that affect the overall research materials
+affect the overall research materials collection.
+The Business

 The Business Librarian is a member of Research, Teaching and

-As a member of RTL, the Business Librarian also participates in
+member of RTL, the Business Librarian also participates in broader

 Library faculty members participate in university governance

-with the Kogod teaching faculty and administrators.
-The
+Kogod teaching faculty and administrators.
+The Business Librarian

-Business Librarian actively supports DEI initiatives within the
+actively supports DEI initiatives within the University Library and

-University Library and within Kogod School of Business.
+within Kogod School of Business.
+Continuing Appointment library